Fact Number ONE:

 The three most important processes for creating and maintaining cash flow in businesses

-as well and these processes are so inter-dependent that if one fails the others falter.
+are; positioning, pricing, and proposing.
+These complex processes are so inter-dependent that if one fails the others falter.
+When these processes work, profits follow.

 Sadly, too many contractors start going out of business